Tonya Pinkins Replaces Niecy Nash in ABC's 'Women of the Movement' Recasting

 Also Read: Ray Fisher Joins ABC's 'Women of the Movement' Limited Series

-“Justice League” star Ray Fisher is playing Gene Mobley, the man who would have been Emmett Till’s stepfather if not for the teen’s murder, on the limited series.
+“Justice League” star Ray Fisher is playing Gene Mobley, the man who would have been Emmett Till’s stepfather if not for the teen’s murder, in the limited series.

 “Women of the Movement” is based on the book “Emmett Till: The Murder That Shocked the World and Propelled the Civil Rights Movement” by Devery S. Anderson.